 My command of English is good; I got an A for O-level back in the day and have done various bits and pieces of writing for different media ever since (nearly 40 years now).
 Peter’s book has challenged me to think more about what and how I write and the language and style I choose.

-He starts by detailing the challenges facing small business owners, how the challenges affect business writing and the far reaching consequences of not facing up to those challenges.
-These are a great starting challenge – we often can’t see wood for trees in the middle of the forest when writing.
+He starts by detailing the challenges facing small business owners, how the challenges affect business writing and the far-reaching consequences of not facing up to those challenges.
+These are a great starting challenge – we often can’t see the wood for trees in the middle of the forest when writing.
 When he refers to a small business we can actually include anyone who writes for a business, inside a business, or the owner.

 A fun part of the book is the section detailing how easy it is to make mistakes.
 You need to see the included examples to understand.
 Did you know that some errors are not identified by auto-correct functions and spelling checkers on our computers?
-Have you thought about words that are said similarly but spelt differently with very different meanings?
+Have you thought about words that are said similarly but spelled differently with very different meanings?
 There are many minefield examples we need to know about when writing.
 Imagine what people say and think about our business if we write about it inaccurately and sloppily?
 If we cannot write accurately what else are we not paying attention to?
 What about the quality of our service or goods?
 Do you want to do business with a company represented by an error-filled email, letter or website?
 No.

 I also found the BWPP in this compendium of business writing information most useful.
 No, I am not swearing at you – BWPP is the Business Writing Process Plan.
 In seven steps we have an outline of what we are writing, by whom and for when.
 It includes checking (editing/proofing) and feedback (monitoring/reporting).
 We have all no doubt heard that if we can measure it we can manage it and that means meeting deadlines with quality material.
-Peter has made the BWPP easily accessible for us to down-load from his website – www.ppgproofreading.co.uk.
-The beauty of the BWPP is it is applicable across everything we need to write, whether its news articles, copy for websites, newsletters, etc. Examples of using the BWPP are included which helps the reader understand how easy and practical it is to use.
+Peter has made the BWPP easily accessible for us to download from his website.
+The beauty of the BWPP is it is applicable across everything we need to write, whether its news articles copy for websites, newsletters, etc. Examples of using the BWPP are included which helps the reader understand how easy and practical it is to use.